Frequently asked questions

 Remember that it should never replace regular, long-term methods of contraception.
 The pregnancy rate of Plan B® is calculated for a single use.
 If Plan B® is used on more than one occasion, the cumulative pregnancy rate will be higher.
 Also, if Plan B® is taken more than once within a menstrual cycle, or taken once a month more than occasionally, it may impact your period.

 Plan B® is available at pharmacies across Canada without a prescription from your doctor.
-Plan B® is available over the counter in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Nunavut, the Northwest Territories, Ontario, Prince Edward Island, and Yukon.
+Plan B® is available over the counter in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Nunavut, the Northwest Territories, Ontario, Prince Edward Island, Saskatchewan, and Yukon.
 It can be found in any of these sections of your pharmacy: Birth Control, Contraceptives, Feminine Hygiene, or Family Planning.
-It is kept behind the counter in Saskatchewan and is available under prescription by your pharmacist in Québec.
+It is available under prescription by your pharmacist in Québec.

 Plan B® is a levonorgestrel emergency contraceptive, available in a one-pill (1.5 mg) dose.
 It works by temporarily stopping the release of an egg from the ovary, preventing fertilization if ovulation has already occurred, or, if an egg has already been fertilized, preventing it from attaching to the wall of the uterus.